top of page

 Volunteers were enthusiastic to support the exercise groups.
 They appreciated the training and opportunity to lead the group exercises.
 One volunteer reported that the role gave her a sense of purpose by playing an active role the community club.
 Brendoncare staff members were a great help to the older adults and supported them with any issues, in particular those who were less familiar with the internet.

 At six months, we found that older adults who participated in the group exercise had an improved physical activity level.
 The time spent in light physical activity per week improved from an average of 1530 minutes per week to 1620 minutes per week.
 Only two minor incidents happened during the group exercises.
 Two participants experienced worsening of old injuries while performing the exercises.
+The programme trainer ensured the participants were safe and adapted the exercise for them.

 Overall, we found that volunteers can be trained to lead online group seated exercises.
 The exercises were safe and older adults enjoyed the exercises as well as the social interaction in the group setting.